Art Textiles: Made in Britain

 We do hope you will enjoy these posts and that they will allow you to get to know all of us and our work even better.
-It’s always good to have some history of the artists we view, it adds another dimension to the work.

 We are an exhibiting group of professional artists and currently are unfortunately not open to new members.